By Marcin Wojtyczka

 Forecasts for coastal and offshore sailing

-- PredictWind App for inshore and coastal sailing (full PredictWind features without grib viewer to work offline)
+- PredictWind App for inshore and coastal sailing (full PredictWind features without GRIB viewer to work offline)

 Useful manuals:

-7-day grib forecasts that can be downloaded locally
+7-day GRIB forecasts that can be downloaded locally

 GRIB files viewer (PC only)